-With the URL entered into the text box all you need to do is press the “OK” button (2.).
+With the URL entered into the text box all you need to do is click the “OK” button (2.).

 Hopefully, by the end of this tutorial, you will have tmate up and running on your Raspberry Pi and have an idea on how to utilize it on various operating systems.

-If you have any issues with this Raspberry Pi terminal sharing tutorial or have any feedback feel free to drop a comment on our forums.
+If you have any issues with this Raspberry Pi terminal sharing tutorial or have any feedback feel free to drop a comment below.